MithunSrinivas28/Level-2-CL-CY-Report/README.md

 # Task 4: Terraform

-## What is Terraform
+## Terraform: What is it?
-Terraform is an open-source **Infrastructure as Code (IaC)** tool that allows users to define and provision cloud resources in a **declarative** manner.
-Unlike traditional provisioning methods, Terraform automates the entire process, ensuring consistency, scalability, and efficiency.
-It supports multiple cloud providers such as AWS, Azure, and Google Cloud, making it a preferred choice for cloud infrastructure management.

-**Helpful analogy for it:**
-Terraform is like a cab driver for your cloud infrastructure.

-You tell it where to go (define resources), it plans the best route (terraform plan), and drives you there (terraform apply).
-If you change your destination (update infra), it adjusts.
-When the trip is over, you end it (terraform destroy).

-## **Task Execution**
-I installed Terraform and configured it to interact with AWS.
-The process began with **Terraform initialization**, where I used the command `terraform init` to download and set up necessary provider plugins.
-Following this, I configured AWS credentials to allow Terraform to create resources in my AWS account.
+It is known as  Infrastructure as Code (IaC) and is used to define, provision, and manage cloud infrastructure.
+## **Execution of the task**

+I learned how to configure Terraform after installing it.I downloaded the required pluggings using the command `terraform init`.
-To deploy an AWS EC2 instance, I defined its configuration in a **Terraform configuration file**.
-This included specifying the Amazon Machine Image (AMI), instance type, and other key parameters.
-I then used `terraform plan` to preview the changes and `terraform apply` to provision the instance.
-Upon successful execution, I verified the instance's status in the **AWS Management Console**, confirming that it was running.
+I created a **Terraform configuration file** to specify the configuration of an AWS EC2 instance before deploying it.
+This involved choosing the instance type, Amazon Machine Image (AMI), and other important settings.
+After previewing the changes with `terraform plan`, I provisioned the instance using `terraform apply`.
+After it was successfully executed, I checked the instance's status in the **AWS Management Console** to make sure it

-To clean up, I executed `terraform destroy`, which safely removed all deployed infrastructure.
-This step is crucial in cloud environments to prevent unnecessary resource consumption and costs.
 ![Terraform Initialization](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/12499692-c065-4a8d-918b-13160503facb.jpg)

 ![Terraform Applied Successfully](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/5c2fc8d5-1de4-429b-bac1-ce2d1012ce16.jpg)